-Summary of Actions ] Our goal is to Healthy and Thriving Communities Develop a Cost of Living Recovery plan Deliver a community investment fund Strengthen our partnerships with the Voluntary, Community and Social Enterprise Sector, Local and national Government, Health and Social Care Sector; and Police Raise living standards Reduce inequalities Create safer &amp; sustainable communities Transition to a Carbon negative region Develop en enskilieus Chrotonis Trenen ert Dien which will includes A Dien fan Deils A Our ambition is to be England's first Carbon Negative region through a refreshed Routemap to Carbon Negative Affordable and Sustainable Transport Develop an ambitious Strategic Transport Plan which will include: A Plan for Rail; A Bus Service Improvement Plan; An Active Travel Plan; An agreed Key Route Network Deliver Investment in transport infrastructure Strengthen our strategic partnerships with Local, Regional and National Transport bodies to enable us to deliver our transport ambitions for the region Enable economic growth opportunities Unlock the potential of York and North Yorkshire Make our transport greener De liy er Inclusive Economic ည Growth Vibrant and Develop Strategic Plans for: Coastal; Rural, Town, City and High Streets; Natural capital; Infrastructure; and Culture.
-Deliver A Town Centre and High Streets Fund Maximise the potential of our places OuP ambition is to deliver economic growth through a 10-year Inclusive Growth Plan Sustainable Places Deliver an investment programme to support our green economy, including: Natural Capital; Energy; Circular Economy; Climate Adaptation Strengthen our strategic partnerships with York Central as an exemplar City redevelopment, Government bodies and the private sector Stimulate local economic growth Make our places greener Increase Opportunities for All Boosting Business Develop Strategic Plans for Skills; Innovation; High Potential Sectors; Core Sectors; Business Infrastructure Deliver a programmes to: boost business; attract new investment; and increase trade Boost business productivity &amp; resilience Increase wages and higher- Our ambition is to ensure that we create opportunities that benefit all our communities and and A Thriving Workforce Deliver People and Skills Funding, including: Adult skills Fund; Skills Bootcamps; and supporting people programmes Strengthen our strategic partnerships with Government Departments, private sector, Training and Learning Partners, Community and Social Enterprise Sector quality jobs Grow our skills base to meet economic needs businesses Affordable and Sustainable Housing Develop a 10 year Housing Investment Plan Develop &amp; deliver housing investment programmes, including the Brownfield Housing Fund Develop a retrofit strategy and Investment Programme Strengthen our strategic partnerships with Homes England, Local Housing Authorities, York and North Yorkshire Housing Partnership, Public Estates, Housing providers and other key housing agencies, Training providers Create the right homes in the right places Ensure that people have access to a good quality and safe home Make all our homes greener
+Summary of Actions

+Healthy and Thriving Communities

+- Develop a Cost of Living Recovery plan

+- Deliver a community investment fund

+- •Strengthen our partnerships with the Voluntary, Community and Social Enterprise Sector, Local and national Government, Health and Social Care Sector; and Police

+Transition to a Carbon negative region

+Our ambition is to be England's first Carbon Negative region through a refreshed Routemap to Carbon Negative

+Deliver Inclusive Economic Growth

+Our ambition is to deliver economic growth through a 10-year Inclusive Growth Plan

+Increase Opportunities for All

+Our ambition is to ensure that we create opportunities that benefit all our communities and businesses

+Affordable and Sustainable Transport

+- •Develop an ambitious Strategic Transport Plan which will include: A Plan for Rail; A Bus Service Improvement Plan; An Active Travel Plan; An agreed Key Route Network - ·Deliver Investment in transport infrastructure - •Strengthen our strategic partnerships with Local, Regional and National Transport bodies to enable us to deliver our transport ambitions for the region

+Vibrant and Sustainable Places

+- Develop Strategic Plans for: Coastal; Rural, Town, City and High Streets; Natural capital; Infrastructure; and Culture. - Deliver A Town Centre and High Streets Fund - Deliver an investment programme to support our green economy, including: Natural Capital; Energy; Circular Economy; Climate Adaptation - •Strengthen our strategic partnerships with York Central as an exemplar City redevelopment, Government bodies and the private sector

+Boosting Business and A Thriving Workforce

+- Develop Strategic Plans for Skills; Innovation; High Potential Sectors; Core Sectors; Business Infrastructure - ·Deliver a programmes to: boost business; attract new investment; and increase trade - Deliver People and Skills Funding, including: Adult skills Fund; Skills Bootcamps; and supporting people programmes - •Strengthen our strategic partnerships with Government Departments, private sector, Training and Learning Partners, Community and Social Enterprise Sector

+Affordable and Sustainable Housing

+- Develop a 10 year Housing Investment Plan - •Develop & deliver housing investment programmes, including the Brownfield Housing Fund - Develop a retrofit strategy and Investment Programme - •Strengthen our strategic partnerships with Homes England, Local Housing Authorities, York and North Yorkshire Housing Partnership, Public Estates, Housing providers and other key housing agencies, Training providers

+Our goal is to...

+- Raise living standards

+- Reduce inequalities

+- Create safer & sustainable communities

+- Enable economic growth opportunities

+- Unlock the potential of York and North Yorkshire

+- · Make our transport greener

+- Maximise the potential of our places

+- Stimulate local economic growth

+- Make our places greener

+- Boost business productivity & resilience

+- Increase wages and higherquality jobs

+- Grow our skills base to meet economic needs

+- Create the right homes in the right places

+- Ensure that people have access to a good quality and safe home

+- Make all our homes greener

-Part 2 Three Overarching Ambitions
+Three Overarching Ambitions